ingernet/ingernet.github.io/_posts/2020-12-03-cicd-gcloud-race-condition.md

 This is fine, having a central kubeconfig file, unless you happen to have two pipelines running that get-credentials command at the same time, in case one of two bad things can happen:

 - bad: that centralized kubeconfig file gets munged and at least one of the jobs fails because it can't parse the YAML
-- REALLY bad: two jobs pull credentials for _different clusters_, and whichever of those jobs runs last ends up doing unexpected things to the _wrong cluster_
+- REALLY bad: two completely unrelated jobs pull credentials for _different clusters_, and whichever of those jobs runs last ends up doing unexpected things to the _wrong cluster_

 ![phew](https://media.giphy.com/media/MeFm94nKdkAOA/giphy.gif)
 <figcaption>oh no</figcaption>